RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 ![plane_equation.png](/assets/plane_equation.png)

 Where (a, b) is a vector called the plane normal, while (x, y) are parameters to uniquely identify any point on the plane. c is an offset from the origin, like a distance value of the plane from the origin (scaled by the length of normal (a, b)).
+Often times the normal (a, b) is normalized to be a unit vector, this makes c the actual distance of the plane to the origin.
+In practice most times planes are used with unit normal vectors.

 Finally there's a parametric form which uses a single point on the line, and a vector to another point on the line.